Skip to main content

 John Crawford, professor of Sustainable Agriculture at the University of Sydney, who presented the study, said:

-"It could be as little as 60 years and that is a scary figure because it is not obvious that we have time to reverse decline and still meet future demands for food," according to The Daily Telegraph.
+"It could be as little as 60 years and that is a scary figure because it is not obvious that we have time to reverse the decline and still meet future demands for food," according to The Daily Telegraph.

-Over-ploughing is one of the chief culprits because it leaves topsoil open to erosion by wind and rain.
+Over-plowing is one of the chief culprits because it leaves topsoil open to erosion by wind and rain.

 But such methods can lead to lower thresholds, making it harder to feed the world's population.